Netcentric/aem-crypto-support/README.md

 ## Best Practices

-* Never store store either master keys or to be encrypted values (in clear text) in any source code management system like Git.
-They should always be injected via some secure means as environment variables.
+* Never store either master keys or to be encrypted values (in clear text) in any source code management system like Git.
+They should always be injected via some secure means as environment variables:
     * For CloudManager this is [secret pipeline variables][cloudmanager-pipelinevars],
     * for GitHub Actions this is [secrets][gha-secrets],
-    * Jenkins has a dedicated [Credentials API Plugin][jenkins-credentials-plugin] which is leveraged from several plugins.
+    * Jenkins has a dedicated [Credentials API Plugin][jenkins-credentials-plugin].

 * Preferably use secret values in OSGi configuration which have [native support for interpolation with secrets in AEMaaCS](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/deploying/configuring-osgi#when-to-use-secret-environment-specific-configuration-values) instead of encrypting and storing sensitive values within the repository.